GameBridgeAI/ts_serialize/docs/polymorphism.md

   }
 }

-// Serialize using PolymorphicColourClass to determine the value of `colour`, then serialize using `MyRedClass` const redClass = polymorphicClassFromJSON(MyColourClass, `{"crimson":true}`);
+// Serialize using JSON.parse, read `crimson` off of the parsed object, then parse using the value provided in `@PolymorphicSwitch` const redClass = polymorphicClassFromJSON(MyColourClass, `{"crimson":true}`);

 console.log(`Is a red class? ${redClass instanceof MyRedClass}`);